EASI’s Radio 215: Tuning in to stay in touch

 From: Planning Analytics

-In order to assist you in preparing for the Summer Count, please refer to the procedures below.
+To assist you in preparing for the November 1 count, please refer to the procedures below.

-1. Please run the COUNT-DATE-PREPARATION programs in ROSI – direct command4 B B as early as you can before the count retrieval date (August 10).
-These programs will help you identify student records that may require adjustments.
-Examine the outputs and enter corrections/changes to the student records on or before the retrieval date.
+1. Please run the Count-Date Preparation reports in ROSI (direct command 4 B B) as early as you can.
+These programs will assist you in identifying student records that may require adjustments.
+Examine the outputs and enter corrections/changes to the student’s record on or before the retrieval date.

-1. After the count retrieval, you will receive an e-mail notification that your division’s report datasets have been created.
-This is an additional check in ensuring that no students have been missed.
+1. After the count retrieval, you will receive an email notification that your division’s report dataset has been created.
+Please review these reports.
+This is an additional check to ensure that no students have been missed.

 If you have any questions or if you need clarification, please contact Planning & Analytics by email at planning.analytics@utoronto.ca.